 Change Management

-For change to be successful, the employees must have a desire for change.
+For change to be successful, the employees must desire change.
 The employees should have noticed the need for change and yearned for a situation where the change has been implemented (Bartlett, 2012).
 In this organization, most employees were unaware of the change until the implementation phase.
 They had no desire to participate in the change because they did not understand it.
 Change requires a clear vision for employees to participate.
 In this change, the management communicated the vision.
 However, the vision was not shared by the employees.
 There was a lack of commitment to participate in the implementation of the change.
 The first steps taken to implement the change were successful.
 Leadership guidance helped the employees to get on board relatively quickly.
 However, the supporting mechanisms were limited.
 Employees were not rewarded for their effort or motivated in any way.
 This led to the resistance that eventually led to project failure.

 As a consultant of this organization, I recommend that the management engages in better planning for change.
-This change was headed to failure from the beginning when the management failed to build a desire for change.
+This change was headed to failure when the management failed to build a desire for change.
 In future change processes, the management should try to use communication as a strategy for communicating a need for change and building the employees’ desire to participate in the change process.

 References

-Bartlett, T. (2012).
-Hybrid voices and collaborative change: Contextualising positive discourse analysis.
+Bartlett, T. (2012).Mixed voices and collaborative change: Contextualising positive discourse analysis.
 Routledge.

 Wagner, T., Kegan, R., Lahey, L. L., Lemons, R. W., Garnier, J., Helsing, D., … & Rasmussen, H. T. (2012).
 Change leadership: A practical guide to transforming our schools.
 John Wiley & Sons.